Kristen Bell sings ‘Frozen’ tunes at Florida Irma shelter

 ORLANDO, Fla.
-(AP) — Kristen Bell says she’s “singing in a hurricane” while riding out Irma in Florida.
+(AP) — Kristen Bell says she is “singing in a hurricane” while riding out Irma in Florida.

 Bell tells Sacramento, California, station KMAX-TV, where her father is news director, that the experience is her version of one of her favorite movies, “Singin’ in the Rain.”